Healthy Homes Assessment Hastings Central

 Insulation needs to be in compliance with the R-values of your area.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation quality.

 Hastings Central Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection